spectrum4/spectrum4/docs/printer-buffer.md

 ## New Memory Layout in Spectrum +4

 In the Spectrum +4, the screen is 108 characters wide, and there isn't a native printer interface planned, certainly not initially.
-Therefore I've decided instead to write the printer output to one of the UART interfaces of the RPi 3B, and plan to write a virtual printer emulator for macOS/Linux and possibly Windows, so that the Spectrum +4 can still virtually print over a serial interface to a virtual printer running on a different computer.
+Therefore I've decided instead to write the printer output to one of the UART interfaces of the Raspberry Pi, and plan to write a virtual printer emulator for macOS/Linux and possibly Windows, so that the Spectrum +4 can still virtually print over a serial interface to a virtual printer running on a different computer.
 Perhaps it might even be possible for the virtual printer to write directly to a PDF file.

 The Spectrum +4 Printer Buffer will therefore be 16 pixel rows high, and 108 characters wide, stored in 216 bytes per row, i.e. 3456 bytes in size (exactly